tjaskula/Blog/source/blog/2015/08-08-integrating-ndepend-with-teamcity-9.md

 ## NDepend TeamCity plugin configuration

 If you follow [NDepend documentation](http://www.ndepend.com/docs/teamcity-integration-ndepend) setting up the NDepend build step is rather strightforward.
 Don't forget to change paths inside your NDepend project from absolute to relative.
 Remember that your build server may have different paths than those definied on your development machine.
 That's why relative paths are very handy.
-You can achieve it very easily, by going to your Ndepend project properties, then clicking on the **Paths Referenced** tab and then right clicking on absolute paths and selecting **Set as Path Relative** option from the menu.
+You can achieve it very easily, by going to your Ndepend project properties, clicking on the **Paths Referenced** tab and then right clicking on the listed paths and selecting **Set as Path Relative** option from the menu.

 ![NDepend menu](img/NDependMenuAbsToRelPath.png)